futile/nixos-config/README.md

 ## Setting Up a New Host

-Instructions for setting up a new host can be found in [new-system-installation.md].
+Instructions for setting up a new host can be found [here](new-system-installation.md).

 ### Shoutouts